Klimatbyran/beta/README.md

 | `npm run build`           | Builds your production site to `./dist/`         |
 | `npm run preview`         | Previews your build locally, before deploying    |

-We're using [shadcn](https://www.shadcn-svelte.com/) for our components.
-[Learn how to add new components](https://www.shadcn-svelte.com/docs/installation/astro#thats-it) which you can then customize.

 ## 👩‍💻 Contributing

 Do you have an idea for a feature?
 Jump into the code or head to our [Discord server](https://discord.gg/N5P64QPQ6v) to discuss your thoughts.
 You can also submit an [issue](https://github.com/Klimatbyran/beta/issues) explaining your suggestion.